 Windows based PCs/Laptops are the most common computing device that students will encounter.
 They offer the greatest flexibility, but are relatively bulky, expensive and may require software to be purchased before they can be fully functional.
 They also require anti-virus and security software.
 Expert knowledge may be needed to configure the device and correct any faults.
 Modern laptop battery performance is highly variable - ADHS recommends laptops with at least 5 - 6 hours of battery life for daily usage.

-Recommended specifications - Anything released in the last 4 years and must have the Chrome browser installed.
+Recommended specifications - Any device released in the last 4 years and must have the Chrome browser installed.

 Apple computers are similar to Windows PCs in most respects, with the same advantages and disadvantages.
 (See above) At present, Macs do not suffer from virus threats to the same extent that Windows based computers do.
 However, expert knowledge may be needed to configure the device and correct any faults.
 Macbook battery performance is usually good enough for a whole day.